-This web site contains hundreds of free mathematical activities for teachers and students.
+This web site contains over a thousand free mathematical activities for teachers and pupils.
 Click here to go to the main page which links to all of the resources available.

-Please contact us if you have any suggestions or Questions.
+Please contact me if you have any suggestions or questions.

-Comment recorded on the 3 October 'Starter of the Day' page by S Mirza, Park High School, Colne:
+Comment recorded on the 23 September 'Starter of the Day' page by Judy, Chatsmore CHS:

-Comment recorded on the 16 March 'Starter of the Day' page by Mrs A Milton, Ysgol Ardudwy:
+Comment recorded on the 12 July 'Starter of the Day' page by Miss J Key, Farlingaye High School, Suffolk:

 Learning and understanding Mathematics, at every level, requires learner engagement.
 Mathematics is not a spectator sport.
 Sometimes traditional teaching fails to actively involve students.
 One way to address the problem is through the use of interactive activities and this web site provides many of those.
-Click here for more activities designed for students in upper Secondary/High school.
+The Go Maths page is an alphabetical list of free activities designed for students in Secondary/High school.

 Do you have any comments?
 It is always useful to receive feedback and helps make this free resource even more useful for those learning Mathematics anywhere in the world.
 Click here to enter your comments.

-Level 3 - Squaring - positive integers
+Level 3 - Indices - positive integers

 Level 4 - Brackets - positive integers